Setting up the API Deployer and deployment infrastructures¶

 A kubernetes infrastructure: the API Deployer dynamically creates containers in your Kubernetes cluster to run the API Node server.

-An external platform: API Deployer can deploy to any of the supported 3rd party platforms - AWS Sagemaker, Azure Machine Learning, Google Vertex AI or Snowflake Snowpark
+An external platform: The API Deployer can deploy to any of the supported third party platforms (AWS Sagemaker, Azure Machine Learning, Databricks, Google Vertex AI, or Snowflake Snowpark).

 Static infrastructure¶